atomvm/AtomVM/doc/src/memory-management.md

 ### Atoms

-An atom is representated as a single word, with the low-order 6 bits having the value `0xB` (`001011b`).
+An atom is represented as a single word, with the low-order 6 bits having the value `0xB` (`001011b`).
 The high order word-size-6 bits are used to represent the index of the atom in the global atom table:

                               |< 6  >|
     +=========================+======+